Ramavarappadu Junction

 Ramavarappadu Junction is one of the busiest chowks (roundabout / traffic circle) and a prominent landmark located on National Highway 16 in the Indian City of Vijayawada, Andhra Pradesh.
-Two highways NH16 and Vijayawada Inner Ring Road intersect at this junction.
+Two highways, NH16 and Vijayawada Inner Ring Road, intersect at this junction.

 Traffic

-Ramavarappadu Junction is one of the Bussiest Junctions in Vijayawada.
-Green Loop of Vijayawada BRTS and Vijayawada Inner Ring Road meets with National Highway 16 at this Junction.
+Ramavarappadu Junction is one of the busiest junctions in Vijayawada.
+The Green Loop of Vijayawada BRTS and the Vijayawada Inner Ring Road meet with National Highway 16 at this junction.
 Metro station will come up at the Ramavarappadu circle junction.
-The CRDA is planning to construct a big Arch at the Ramavarappadu ring junction to welcome the people who come from Eluru on the National Highway.
+The CRDA is planning to construct a big arch at the Ramavarappadu ring junction to welcome the people who come from Eluru on the national highway.